 Carrot Puree with Optional Ginger

-Ingredients for Carrot Puree with Optional Ginger
+Ingredients in Carrot Puree with Optional Ginger

 You guessed it, it’s just carrots and ginger in this carrot puree recipe!